spector-in-london/bulletinboard_v2_be_rust/README.md

 - Upload a picture of your own

 ### Installation Notes
 Please feel free to download or clone the repository.
-Make sure you have SQL Alchemy and Invoke installed.

 To run:
 - From project root